Back to Top

 • Gentle combing or brushing

-At this stage, beard oil is essential — but heavy products are unnecessary.
+Beard oil is essential at this stage, but heavy styling products are usually unnecessary.

-Hair length increases, natural oils struggle to travel down the shaft, and tangles begin forming.
+Hair length increases, natural oils struggle to travel down the beard, and tangles begin forming.

 • Better oil distribution